 You can safely say that a blogging platform is some CMS (Content Management System) since it enables you to easily manage your content once you have your blog up and running.

-Tip: One of the best and most popular self-hosted content management systems (CMS) is WordPress.org, also recommended by 90 percent of blogging experts we’ve surveyed.
+Tip: One of the best and most popular self-hosted content management systems (CMS) is WordPress.org.

 Blogging is a relatively new concept.
 Blogging platforms have been around for 28 years but, as you can certainly imagine, they did not look the way they do now.
 Also, the blogs that were first created weren’t referred to as “blogs,” but rather as “online diaries” or “personal web pages”.